boorch/bOrca/README.md

 Output value cycles through the chosen waveform pattern between start and end values at the specified rate.
 Perfect for creating LFO-like modulations or smooth parameter changes.

 ## MIDI CC Operator (`!`) (Refactored)
 The MIDI CC operator sends MIDI Control Change messages with optional interpolation between values.
 The control number is specified in hexadecimal (00-FF) using two inputs for high and low nibbles.
-There's also a "Lerp" input, which compensates a little bit for ORCA's low resolution (base36) output, which "sort of" makes changes slightly smoother. (e.g: when combined witn the Bouncer operator, it can act as a rudimentary LFO for controlling parameters on your synth)
+There's also a "Lerp" input, which compensates a little bit for ORCA's low resolution (base36) output, letting value changes happen slightly smoother. (e.g: when combined witn the Bouncer operator, it can act as a rudimentary LFO for controlling parameters on your synth)

 ### Inputs